Didsbury: Roads

 Didsbury is close to junction 5 of Manchester's ring road, the M60 motorway.

 Air

 Manchester Airport, the busiest airport in the UK outside London, is situated about 4 miles (6.5 km) to the south.

 Bus

 Didsbury is served by bus routes on the Wilmslow Road bus corridor, said to be the busiest bus corridor in Europe.

 There are frequent bus services into Manchester city centre, The Trafford Centre, Northenden and other destinations.
-Services include: